Numerical Computation of Weil-Peterson Geodesics in the Universal Teichm\"uller Space: Algorithm and Results

 \subsection{Shapes from the MPEG-7 dataset}

 We conclude our investigation with computation of geodesics from shapes in the MPEG-7 CE-shape-1 collection of planar shapes\cite{mpeg7}.
 Figures \ref{fig:mpeg7-1333}, \ref{fig:mpeg7-785}, and \ref{fig:mpeg7-875} show computed geodesics, and list the path length in each case.
-Also, contour graphs of the velocity field $v(t,\theta)$ are displayed as well.
+Also displayed are snapshots of the welding maps $\phi(t,\theta)$ at equidistant points in time.

-We note that many shapes in this database have welding maps whose derivatives are singular to machine precision, or vanish to machine precision.\footnote{In this case the conformal maps comprising the weld are `crowded'; the max-min ratio of the derivative magnitude is large.
+We note that many shapes in this database have welding maps whose derivatives are singular to machine precision, or vanish to machine precision.\footnote{In this case the composite conformal maps of the weld are `crowded'; the max-min ratio of the derivative magnitude is large.
 A robust strategy for finite-precision computation in this situation is an open problem.}

 When this happens, any algorithm implemented in finite precision for computing geodesics from this welding map will fail.
 We anticipate that any future work aimed at fixing the problem will first need to address the difficulty in computing conformal welds for these problematic shapes.